Fundamental Factorization of a GLSM, Part I: Construction: Factorizations

-Following \cite[Remark 1.3]{EP}, the notion of acyclicity of a factorization is local for the smooth topology. \begin{proposition} Assume that $f : \cY \to \cX$ has finite cohomological dimension i.e. $\forall F, \exists i_0$ such that $\RR^if_*F =0$ for $i \geq i_0$.
-If $U$ is a smooth atlas of $\cX$ and the pullback of $\cE$ to $U$ is acyclic, then $\cE$ is acyclic. \end{proposition} \begin{proof} Using $\check{\mathcal C}$ from Equation~\eqref{smooth cech cover}, we have that
+Following \cite[Remark 1.3]{EP}, we will now see that the notion of coacyclicity of a factorization is local for the smooth topology. \begin{proposition} If $U$ is a smooth atlas of $\cX$ and the pullback of $\cE$ to $U$ is coacyclic, then $\cE$ is coacyclic. \end{proposition} \begin{proof} We may assume that $U$ is an affine scheme and denote the morphism $U\to\cX$ by $p$.
+There is an exact triangle

-Hence, $\cE$ is the totalization of a complex of factorizations each of which is acyclic.
-Hence $\cE$ is acyclic by definition. \end{proof}